Keith Howard, thanks for asking. And who are you?

 - For a year, I led a group of students on twice-daily “nature walks.”
 At the end of each walk, I would let the students continue into a stand of trees, where they smoked cigarettes and perhaps pot, although I never saw them do so.
 When the truth finally came out, I confessed—and fully expected a public commendation for having owned up to behaving badly for a year.

 - From the smoking imbroglio, I took not an ounce of learning.
 Instead, I wrote a 400-page roman-a-clef in which the good guys were exalted (except for two who died) and the bad guys were brought down (except for two who died).
 While there is some of the best writing I’ve ever done in the book, it’s ultimately a kiss-off to education as a career.
 A year later I resigned to pursue a writing career.

 In the previous paragraph the phrase “pursue a writing career” is code for “finally started drinking the way he wanted, culminating in homelessness, despair and a taste for stolen dollar-store mouthwash.”
 But, as always, I digress.

 As I may have mentioned elsewhere, I am a drunk.
 Who doesn’t drink any more.
-I haven’t taken a drink in more than 10 years, although by the end I was drinking stolen dollar-store mouthwash for its alcohol (and the lack of security at dollar stores), so I should also say I haven’t used mouthwash since.
+I haven’t taken a drink since 2007, although by the end I was drinking stolen dollar-store mouthwash for its alcohol (and the lack of security at dollar stores), so I should also say I haven’t used mouthwash since.
 I do brush my teeth, or at least the four remaining ones, the rest sacrificed to the aforementioned love of crystal meth, I suspect.